Vincent Perronet: Family

 On 4 December 1718 Perronet married Charity, daughter of Thomas and Margaret Goodhew of London.
 She died on 5 December 1763, in her seventy-fourth year, and was buried by John Wesley, who also visited Perronet in 1765 to comfort him after the loss of one of his sons.
 By his wife, he had at least twelve children, of whom Edward (1721 - 2 January 1792) is known as a hymn-writer.
 Charles, born in or about 1723, accompanied Charles Wesley to Ireland in 1747, became one of the Wesleys' itinerant preachers, was somewhat insubordinate in 1750, and offended John Wesley by printing and circulating a letter at Norwich contrary to his orders in 1754; he advocated separation from the church, and licensed preachers to administer the sacrament, against the orders of the Wesleys, and took upon himself to do so both to other preachers and some members of the society.
 He later ceased to work for the Wesleys, residing at Canterbury with his older brother Edward, where he died unmarried on 12 August 1776.

 Of the other sons, Vincent, born probably in 1724, died in May 1746; Thomas died on 9 March 1755; Henry died 1765; John, born 1733, died 28 October 1767; and William who was a claimant in Switzerland to an inheritance on his father’s behalf died at Douai on 2 December 1781.
 Of Perronet's two daughters, Damaris was born on 25 July 1727, and died unmarried on 19 September 1782; and Elizabeth married, on 28 January 1749, William Briggs, of the custom-house, the Wesleys' secretary or "book-steward".

 Elizabeth and Edward alone survived their father.
 Of all Perronet's children, Elizabeth alone had issue, among whom was a daughter, Philothea Perronet, married, on 29 August 1781, at Shoreham, to Thomas Thompson, merchant of Hull.
-From the marriage of Elizabeth Perronet to William Briggs was descended Henry Perronet Briggs.
+From the marriage of Elizabeth Perronet to William Briggs was descended their grandson Henry Perronet Briggs.